zanza00/akka-http-playground/README.md

 # Drone Service

-My experiment in understanding RESTful in scala
+My experiment in understanding RESTful in scala :crystal_ball: :space_invader:

 ## How to run the service